 → Hurricane Irma couldn’t have picked a better time… what better way for a science teacher to start the school year off than with relevant news, and lots of it?
 Irma’s existence, José following close behind, the 8.2 earthquake that hit Mexico just before Katia came ‘round’... all were real events that sparked thought provoking questions, and allowed for some insightful observations.
 Woohoo, the year is off and running!

 → I’m looking forward to meeting everyone at TMS’s Back to School Night on Wednesday, September 27th, however, before then a few ‘housekeeping’ items…

 If you haven’t done so already,

-please review TMS’s Student Behavior Agreement with your child, sign and have your child return it by Monday.
+please review TMS’s Student Behavior Agreement with your child, sign and have your child return by this Wednesday.